khanshoaib3/minecraft-access/docs/good-resources.md

 You can move around with [W A S D](https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys), jump with space, crouch with ctrl, sprint with shift (these are default keybindings).
 A first-person game means the game screen shows from the viewpoint of your in-game character's eyes.
 You can rotate character's view (or "camera", in industry term) smoothly with mouse.
-The term of this mouse controlling system is [Free look (also known as mouselook)](https://en.wikipedia.org/wiki/Free_look).
+The term of this mouse controlling system is [Free look (also known as mouse look)](https://en.wikipedia.org/wiki/Free_look).
 This type of control might be unfamiliar to you if you haven't played similar games before, it's sort of like controlling a tank, moving and looking is separated as two operations, your can operate them at same time.
 The direction you're facing is your "front", so if you want to go back, turn your head 180 degrees to look back then press W to move forward, or press S to move backward while you still looking at front.

 You can "target at" (adjust view with mouse until the target is at the center of the view) things you're interested in and interact with mouse click.
 Some operations require continually pressing keys, like pressing W to moving forward, pressing left mouse to break blocks.
 You can learn vanilla game controls on [corresponding wiki page](https://minecraft.wiki/w/Controls#Java_Edition) (ignore the F3 key) or read keybinding settings in game.
-Controls provided by this mod are described in mod manual pages: [Camera Controls](/doc/KEYBINDINGS.md#camera-controls), [Mouse Simulation](/doc/KEYBINDINGS.md#mouse-simulation).
+Controls provided by this mod are described in mod manual pages: [Camera Controls](/docs/keybindings.md#camera-controls), [Mouse Simulation](/docs/keybindings.md#mouse-simulation).

 ### Finding Trees